skarrea/HC-docs/docs/on-boarding.md

 ## Overview

-### Purpose

-Describe the steps and responsibilities required to onboard new users to the Hunt Cloud environment.
+**Purpose:** Describe the steps and responsibilities required to onboard new users to the Hunt Cloud environment.

-### Scope

-This guide covers initial introductions, account setup, cloud access, project organization.
+**Scope:** This guide covers initial introductions, account setup, cloud access, project organization.

-### Audience

-Supervisors, lab leaders, lab coordinators, and new users.
+**Audience:** Supervisors, lab leaders, lab coordinators, and new users.

 ### Responsibilities

 - **Supervisor / Lab leader:** ensure the new user is introduced to this document, and assign a mentor _(if the supervisor is not capable of being the mentor)_.

     > By default the mentor should be the supervisor.

 - **Lab leader:** approve the new user data access.